 Continue our course.
 The river narrows.
 Lost the lead.
 Passed a small river.
 Violent rain.
 Land on a small island.
 Expect to arrive at the rapids.
-Conceal two bags of pemican in an island.
+Conceal two bags of penican in an island.
 A view of mountains.
 Pass several encampments of the natives.
 Arrive among the islands.
-Ascend an high hill.
-Violence of the current.
-Ice seen along the banks of the river.
+Ascend an hill, Violence of the current, Ice seen along the banks of the river.
 Land at a village of the natives.
 Their conduct and appearance.
-Their fabulous stories.
-The English Chief and Indians discontented.
+Their fabilities, The English Chief and Indians discontented.
 Obtain a new guide.
 Singular customs of the natives.
 An account of their dances.
-Description of their persons, dress, ornaments, buildings, arms for war and hunting, canoes, &c.
+Description of their persons, dress, ornaments, buildings, aims for war and hunting, cances, &c.
 Passed on among islands.
-Encamped beneath an hill, and prevented from ascending by the musquitoes.
+Encamped beneath an hill, and prevented from ascending by the musquitees.
 Landed at an encampment.
 Conduct of the inhabitants.
-They abound in fabulous accounts of dangers.
-Land at other encampments.
+They abound in fabilities accounts of dangers.
+Land at other encumpments.
 Procure plenty of hares and partridges.
 Our guide anxious to return.
 Land and alarm the natives, called the Hare Indians, &c.
 Exchange our guide.
 State of the weather.

-$\left\{ \begin{array}{l} J{\text{ULY},1789.} \\ \textit{Wednes.} \ 1. \end{array} \right\} A{\text{T}} \ \text{half past four in the morning we continued}$ our voyage, and in a short time found the river narrowed to about half a mile.
-Our course was Westerly among islands, with a strong current.
+July, 1789.
+AT half past four in the morning we continued our voyage, and in a short time found the river narrowed to about half a mile.
+Our course was among islands, with a strong current.
 Though the land is high on both sides, the banks are not perpendicular.
-This course was twenty-one miles; and on sounding we found nine fathoms water.
-We then proceeded West-North-West nine miles, and passed a river upon the South-East side; we sounded, and found twelve fathoms; and then we went North-West by West three miles.
+This course was twenty-one miles; and on sounding we found nine fathoms wa-We then proceeded west-north-west nine miles, and passed a river upon the south-east-side; we sounded, and found twelve fathoms; and then we went north-west by west three miles.
 Here I lost my lead, which had fastened at the bottom, with part of the line, the current running so strong that we could not clear it with eight paddles, and the strength of the line, which was equal to four paddles.
-Continued North by West five miles, and saw an high mountain, bearing South from us; we then proceeded North-West by North four miles.
-We now passed a small river on the North side, then doubled a point to West-South-West.
-At one o'clock there came on lightning and thunder, with wind and rain, which ceased in about half an hour, and left us almost deluged with wet, as we did not land.
+Continued north by west five miles, and saw an high mountain, bearing south from us; we then proceeded north-west by north four miles.
+We now passed a small river on the north side, then doubled a point to west-south-west.
+At one o'clock there came on lightning and thunder, with wind and rain, which ceased in about half an hour, and left us almost deluged with wet as we did not land.
 There were great quantities of ice along the banks of the river.